dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

     [:form]]
  {% endhighlight %}

 We now have an empty form!
 Look at that.
 Let's start by putting in an email-address field.
 We're going to need a variable to track the state of the email-address field value so we can run some validations and other things on it.
 We share state between components in reagent using atoms.
+Atoms are uniquely implemented in reagent such that whenever an atom's value changes, any component that was using the atom gets rerendered.
+So we basically don't have to worry about manually updating our html!!!!
+WOWOWOW!

 So let's create a new atom for email-address and pass it into an email-input component (that we haven't created yet).

 {% highlight clojure  %}
 (defn home-page []